What is Naropa University?

 Can I get licensed as a counselor with a masters degree from Naropa University?

-- Three of Naropa's psychology programs (the MA Somatic Counseling program, the MA Mindfulness-Based Transpersonal

-Counseling program, MA Mindfulness-Based Transpersonal Wilderness Therapy program, MA Mindfulness-Based Transpersonal Art Therapy program, and the MA Contemplative Psychotherapy & Buddhist Psychology program) prepare students to take their counselor licensure tests immediately after graduation.
+- Five of Naropa's counseling psychology programs (the MA Somatic Counseling program, the MA Mindfulness-Based Transpersonal Counseling program, MA Mindfulness-Based Transpersonal Wilderness Therapy program, MA Mindfulness-Based Transpersonal Art Therapy program, and the MA Contemplative Psychotherapy & Buddhist Psychology program) prepare students to take their counselor licensure tests immediately after graduation.

 information, please visit the Graduate School of Counseling & Psychology Licensure page.

-What are the similarities and differences between the three graduate programs that
+What are the similarities and differences between the Five graduate programs that

-- Program Length: All three programs are three years in duration (MA Transpersonal Counseling Psychology
+- Program Length: All five programs are three years in duration (MA Mindfulness-Based Transpersonal

-has a fourth year option if necessary; MA Somatic Counseling can be completed in four
+Counseling has a fourth year option if necessary; MA Somatic Counseling can be completed

 in four or five years if necessary).